-Recently, both California and Oregon adopted policies under their lower-carbon fuels initiatives that provide incentives for SAF on a "per gallon" basis.
-Similar to the federal RFS2 program, both California, through its "Low Carbon Fuel Standard" (LCFS), and Oregon, through its "Clean Fuels Program," have programs that require production of specified quantities of low-carbon fuel.
-Although the jet fuel is not subject to the low carbon production mandates in either state, both now allow SAF meeting certain requirements to qualify, on an opt-in, voluntary basis, for credits under their programs.17 A coalition of the aviation industry (including airports), SAF producers and potential SAF producers worked together to advocate for these supportive state policies.
+California and Oregon both have adopted policies under their lower-carbon fuels initiatives that provide incentives for SAF on a "per gallon" basis.
+Similar to the federal RFS2 program, California, through its "Low Carbon Fuel Standard" (LCFS) program, and Oregon, through its "Clean Fuels Program," require the production of specified quantities of low-carbon fuel.
+Although jet fuel is not subject to the low carbon fuel production mandates in either state, both jurisdictions allow SAF meeting certain requirements to qualify, on a voluntary, opt-in basis, for credits under their respective programs.A coalition of the aviation industry (including airports), SAF producers and potential SAF producers worked cooperatively to advocate for these supportive state policies, which, like the RFS2, help make SAF more affordable.